 Corporation Tax Roadmap update

-Minister Donohue made a commitment to updating Ireland's Corporation Tax Roadmap, which will reflect on the actions taken to date on corporation tax reform and outline further areas for consideration, consultation and action.
+Minister Donohoe made a commitment to updating Ireland's Corporation Tax Roadmap, which will reflect on the actions taken to date on corporation tax reform and outline further areas for consideration, consultation and action.
 This Roadmap will also consider the reports published recently by the OECD BEPS Inclusive Framework on the taxation of the digital economy.

 For further information please contact a member of the Tax team.